Misskarina/Mapping-Revision/README.md

 ## Mapping
-## In this mapping I used OneToOne Mapping
+## In this Program I'm using OneToOne Mapping